The best deals on affordable tech from Apple to Samsung for everyone on your list

 - Set the mood for your gaming sessions with the Magiacous Smart Light Bars at 50% off today.

-- This Logitech G335 Wired Gaming Headset has a flip-to-mute mircrophone and is 43% off.
+- This Logitech G335 Wired Gaming Headset has a flip-to-mute microphone and is 43% off.

 - Get a great value on this Uhuru Gaming LED Mouse Pad at 20% off.